Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 Based on all of the above, it should be clear that you can capture acute and long-term stress responses either in the morning or at night.

 If you prefer to wear something overnight, by all means, get a device that does so.
 If you prefer not to wear something during the night, charge it, etc. and have a morning routine that allows you to take 1 minute to measure your resting physiology, then go that way.
-If you are not sure this is for you, you can use your phone camera and invest as little as 10$ in measuring your physiology daily and accurately.
+If you are unsure this is for you, you can use your phone camera and invest as little as 10$ in measuring your physiology daily and accurately.

 6. Conclusions